openconnect/ocserv/doc/README-radius.md

 notion of ports in ocserv, it is no longer sent.
 This breaks the default configuration of freeradius servers which assumes that the NAS-Port is sent.
-To make ocserv authentication and account work with freeradius, you must configure the server not to account NAS-Port by removing the NAS-Port attribute from the acct_unique section.
+To make ocserv authentication and accounting work with freeradius, you must configure the server not to account NAS-Port by removing the NAS-Port attribute from the acct_unique section.
 ---